South Florida Business Tycoon H. Wayne Huizenga Dies At 80

 FORT LAUDERDALE (CBSMiami) -South Florida business tycoon H. Wayne Huizenga has died at the age of 80.

-Huizenga associate Robert Henninger confirms to CBS4 News that Huizenga died at his home on the New River in Fort Lauderdale last night about 10, peacefully, surrounded by family and close friends after a years-long battle with cancer.
+Huizenga’s family confirms to CBS4 News that Huizenga died at his home on the New River in Fort Lauderdale last night about 10, peacefully, after a years-long battle with cancer.
+In recent days, Huizenga said his goodbyes to his sons and daughter.

+“My brothers and myself all, one by one, went and told him that we loved him, and he was an amazing father, and that we were in good shape and that it was time for him to go and join Mom in heaven,“ Wayne Huizinga, Jr. told CBS4’s Gary Nelson on Friday.

 Huizenga was a billionaire businessman who, in the early 90s, owned three major South Florida sports franchises including the Miami Dolphins, Florida Marlins and Florida Panthers.